Stories of survival from the tornadoes’ epicenter - NewsBreak

 “I was crawling whenever I dug myself out.
 And somehow my phone lit up so I grabbed my phone.
 And then I kind of like sat there for a minute because I was like, ‘Is this real?
 Like where am I?'”
 Parrott said.
 “I had so much debris and stuff in my eyes like they were covered I could barely see.”

 “I really haven’t slept in a few days.
-Every noise that I hear it scares me,” Parrott said.Ride in bathtub saved Arkansas family from tornado
+Every noise that I hear it scares me,” Parrott said.Tornado survivor: ‘Not knowing is worse than knowing’

 The number of those killed during the tornadoes in Mayfield is still unclear.
 At least eight people working at a Mayfield candle factory were killed and more were missing.